-So we just use [inaudible 00:12:18] we have stuff.
-We have our own GitHub Enterprise service, which coincidentally is actually the largest GitHub installation besides github.com itself.
+So we have our own GitHub Enterprise service, which coincidentally is actually the largest GitHub installation besides github.com itself.
 Is that GitHub to ibm.com.
 We use Travis CI for all of our builds.
-So we do all of our Center, Docker builds, and Linton, and cod skins, and uploading images to the Docker registries from Travis.
+So we do all of our Center, Docker builds, and Linton, and code skins, and uploading images to the Docker registries from Travis.
 We have our own Docker repositories that we offer as IBM cloud service.
 So we upload that to there.
 We actually have some service that we uploaded Docker Hub itself.
 But that’s still kind of frowned upon at IBM so we try not to do that very often.

 And we also use IBM Cloud Object Storage to store kind of non-image stuff.
 Like all of our configuration for our clusters is actually stored in Cloud Object Storage.
 And finally, once Travis has done building it and upload the images we’ll tell LaunchDarkly, “Hey, we’ve got a new variant.
 We got a new version of this image available.”